-- skill(s) scripting, programming, interaction design - knowledge web, multimedia & game technology - theory understanding of media & communication - experience(s) concept development & realization of (playful) application(s) - attitude explorative, with an eye for the rethorics of the material learning goals - new media
+- skill(s) scripting, programming, interaction design - knowledge web, multimedia & game technology - $\bullet\,$ theory understanding of media & communication theory - experience concept development & realization of (playful) application(s)

 There is, obviously, ample freedom of what courses or topics to introduce, apart from basic web technology, to realize such targets.
 Within the creative technology curriculum, however, covering a substantial part of the following topics, at least for a new media track, seems mandatory.